CillianReilly/games/README.md

 # games
-Collection of some classic games or puzzles
+Collection of some classic games and puzzles.